 Series 2019 Housing Refunding Certificates (Refunded Series 2010B Housing Certificates).
 The Series 2019 Housing Refunding Certificates were issued on January 16, 2019, to refund the outstanding Series 2010B Housing Certificates, in advance of the first optional prepayment date of the Series 2010B Certificates on July 1, 2020.
 The Series 2019 Certificates were issued at a tax-exempt, fixed interest rate ranging from 3.25 to 5 percent.
-The Certificates, which mature on July 1, 2039 and July 1, 2040, are callable at the option of the USF Financing Corporation beginning on January 1, 2029.
+The Certificates, which mature on July 1, 2039, and July 1, 2040, are callable at the option of the USF Financing Corporation beginning on January 1, 2029.

-The Series 2019 Housing Refunding Certificates included the principal amount of \$15,510,000 together with the net premium of \$1,052,099, and net of the underwriter's discount of \$43,356, provided net proceeds of \$16,518,564.
-The proceeds were used to fund an escrow account in an amount necessary to pay the outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest until the July 1, 2020, prepayment date.
+The Series 2019 Housing Refunding Certificates proceeds were used to fund an escrow account in an amount necessary to pay the outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest until the July 1, 2020, prepayment date.
 Pursuant to an escrow agreement, dated January 16, 2019, the USF Financing Corporation was discharged from its obligation to the holders of the Series 2010B Certificates.
 The escrow agent accepted the deposit of net proceeds to be held in an irrevocable escrow fund during the term of the agreement, for the benefit of the Certificate holders, and invested the funds in United States Treasury securities with terms necessary to pay the amounts of principal and interest due.
-As of June 30, 2020, the defeased Series 2010B Certificates were outstanding in the principal amount of \$15,140,000.
+The outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest, was paid in full on July 1, 2020.
 The advance refunding resulted in a difference between the reacquisition price and the net carrying amount of the refunded debt of \$918,741.
-This difference, reported in the USF Financing Corporation's financial statements as a deferred outflow of resources, is being charged to operations through the year 2040 using the straight line method.
-At June 30, 2020, the unamortized balance of the deferred outflow of resources was \$733,422.
+This difference, reported in the USF Financing Corporation's financial statements as a deferred outflow of resources, is being charged to operations through the year 2040 using the straight-line method.
+At June 30, 2021, the unamortized balance of the deferred outflow of resources was \$611,179.
 The USF Financing Corporation completed the advance refunding to reduce its total debt service payments over the next 21 years by \$2.7 million and to obtain an economic gain (difference between the present values of the old and new debt service payments) of \$1.8 million.